 After making sure that the compartment and the entire exterior of the car are good to go, the next thing you have to do is to take a look at the inside of the car.
 Check if the seats need to have repairs and if they have stains, burns or rips.
 Also, check the air conditioner and make sure that it still functions properly.

 Taking at the odometer is another part of the inspection you should do.
 More often than not, people who are purchasing a used car is looking at a low mileage, because it means that the car has not been overused.
 However, you must also remember that the car’s age is not only measured in mileage because a 10 or 20 year-old car does not necessarily mean it is still in an excellent condition if it has been driven a few kilometers down the road.
-Also check this article from Consumer Reports.
+Also check this article from about used car inspection from Consumer Reports.

 4. Take the car for a test drive